jlaska/pytest-github/README.md

 [![Supported Python Versions](https://img.shields.io/pypi/pyversions/pytest-github.svg)](https://pypi.python.org/pypi/pytest-github/)

 Plugin for py.test that integrates with github using markers.
-Integration allows tests to xfail (or skip) based on the status of linked github cards.
+Integration allows tests to xfail (or skip) based on the status of linked github issues.